-- 7. Do not reset the overspeed brake until you have first read and completely understood the Troubleshooting Guidelines (beginning on Page 30) in this manual. - 8.
+- 7. If you hear any strange noises, or if the hoist does not appear to work normally, stop using it immediately.
+Do not continue to use the equipment until it is repaired. - 8.
+Do not reset the overspeed brake until you have first read and completely understood the Troubleshooting Guidelines (beginning on Page 36) in this manual. - 9.
 Do not remove any parts from the hoist without replacing them.
 Do not change or substitute any approved hoist parts for parts that do not meet manufacturer's specifications.
-Do not modify this hoist without prior approval from Spider.
+Do not modify this hoist without prior approval from Spider[®].
 Modifications can put you in danger if not done correctly.
-Making modifications can also void any manufacturer's warranty and make you liable for any damage. - 9.
-Maintain clearances and make sure no obstructions interfere with vertical travel. - 10.
-When not in use, store hoist and platform where they will be protected from unauthorized use.
+Making modifications can also void any manufacturer's warranty and make you liable for any damage. - 10.
+Maintain clearances and make sure no obstructions interfere with vertical travel. - 11.
+When not in use, store hoist and stage and protect from unauthorized use.
 Always unplug power cord when not in use and equipment is left unattended.
-For long-term storage, store the hoist indoors in a temperature- and humidity-controlled environment. - 11.
+For long-term storage, store the hoist indoors in a temperature- and humidity-controlled environment. - 12.
 Only authorized and properly trained personnel shall operate this hoist.
 Each operator must determine his own fitness to operate this hoist.
 Consult your doctor if you are in doubt.
 Each operator must be free of the influence of alcohol or drugs.